geekan/MetaGPT-docs/src/en/guide/use_cases/agent/receipt_assistant.md

            self._set_react_mode(react_mode="by_order")
    ```

 2. Override the `_act` method.
 The `_act` method is responsible for executing actions.
 The `Role` class's `_react` method cyclically performs `think` and `action` operations.
 The `_think` method considers the next action to be performed based on the `states`.
 Therefore, only the `_act` method needs to be overridden.
-Use `msg = self._rc.memory.get(k=1)[0]` to get the latest message from the context.
-Use `todo = self._rc.todo` to get the next action to be executed from the context.
+Use `msg = self.rc.memory.get(k=1)[0]` to get the latest message from the context.
+Use `todo = self.rc.todo` to get the next action to be executed from the context.
 Here, the invoice data is recognized through `InvoiceOCR`.
 If only a single invoice is recognized, add `GenerateTable` and `ReplyQuestion` actions.
 If multiple invoice files are recognized, the `ReplyQuestion` action is not needed.
 Use the `GenerateTable` action to provide the invoice recognition results to the `LLM` large model for extracting key information and downloading it as a table file.
 If it is a single invoice file, send the query and recognition results to the `LLM` large model to get the answer.
-The result of each action is turned into a `message`, and it is added to the context using `self._rc.memory.add(msg)`.
+The result of each action is turned into a `message`, and it is added to the context using `self.rc.memory.add(msg)`.

    ```python
    async def _act(self) -> Message: